 Are you a student of international relations (IR)?
 Are you finding IR theory elegant, but detached?
 Are you wondering whether something essential has been left out of a discipline that covers centuries of warfare, but not sure what?
 Are you finding yourself asking how the winners win, and the losers lose?
 Or what strategy actually is and how is it developed?
 Or what war is, and why is it important, and whether it is ever unimportant?

-We at Infinity Journal believe a solid grasp of the fundamentals of war and strategy is absolutely critical for a true understanding how states and non-state actors interact with one another.
+We at Military Strategy Magazine believe a solid grasp of the fundamentals of war and strategy is absolutely critical for a true understanding how states and non-state actors interact with one another.
 War is a fundamental aspect of international relations.
 Always has been; always will be.
 And, yet, most IR courses talk around war, as if it were ancillary, something avoidable, an aberration — so long as war isn’t studied, it isn’t a threat.

 Unfortunately, most IR degrees do not offer the student a full appreciation for how strategy works or how war extends the reach of policy.
 Many IR courses do not actually give us a functional understanding of policy.
 To get that understanding, we have to make a special effort, take additional courses, study the history of warfare, and talk to military practitioners.

 The good news: it can be done, and for a true education, our efforts along such lines are well worth the price.
 To be clear, international realtions – and the theories that are a part of this area of study – is a truly wonderful discipline: it both enlightens and obscures; it instructs and obstructs.
 What other field can do as much?
 To know the difference, we have to be critical, even skeptical.